 But that second point has changed.

-Earlier this year, the Department of Labor green-lit a new set of fiduciary rules that will require financial advisers to make recommendations for retirement holdings that are actually in the client’s best interest.
-(Crazy, I know.)
-In trying to position itself for advisers suddenly enticed to suggest the lowest-cost offerings, iShares parent BlackRock, Inc. (NYSE:BLK) lowered the fees on 15 of its Core-branded ETFs, including the S&P 500-tracking iShares Core S&P 500 ETF (NYSEARCA:IVV).
+In trying to position itself for advisers who may want to suggest the lowest-cost offerings, iShares parent BlackRock, Inc. (NYSE:BLK) lowered the fees on 15 of its Core-branded ETFs, including the S&P 500-tracking iShares Core S&P 500 ETF (NYSEARCA:IVV).

-Previously, the IVV charged 7 basis points — better than the SPDR S&P 500 ETF’s (NYSEARCA:SPY) 9.45 bps, but still above VOO’s 5 bps.
-Now, though, IVV falls closest to the cellar at just 4 basis points in annual fees.
+Previously, the IVV charged seven basis points.
+It’s better than the SPDR S&P 500 ETF’s (NYSEARCA:SPY) 0.09%, but still above VOO’s 0.03%.
+Now, though, IVV falls closest to the cellar at just 0.04% in annual fees.
 Thus, the recommendation stands.
-Buy the market for as cheap as you can — and right now, that’s the IVV.
+Buy the market for as cheap as you can, and right now, that’s the IVV.